dresden-elektronik/raspbee2-rtc/README.md

 * use the Port ttyAMA0 even if it says ttyAMA10

 ### Supported platforms
-Raspbian Stretch, Buster, Bullseye and expectedly later versions
+Raspbian Stretch, Buster, Bullseye, Bookworm, Trixie

 ## Install